 - Township 16 South, Range 13 West, of Fayette County was

-settled by many families that eventually united in marriage
+first settled by many families that eventually united in

-William L. and Jacob LINDSEY, who came from Tennessee.
+being brothers Levi, William L. and Jacob LINDSEY, who came

 other.
 By 1900, Charles M. FREEMAN and wife Lona LINDSEY

-settled on a farm just east of Belk.
-That old farm home
+had settled on a farm just east of Belk.
+That old farm

-favorite gathering place for their descendants into the early
+home was a favorite gathering place for their descendants into

-1970s.
-Long after the passing of Pa FREEMAN, his
+the early 1970s.
+Long after the passing of Pa FREEMAN,

 - James W. GRAY married Matilda J. DAVIS in Fayette County in

-1840s.
-James' suspected parents, Joseph and Mary GRAY of
+the 1840s.
+James' suspected parents, Joseph and Mary

 - Walter Harkins Family